 What a frabjous day!
 Callooh!
 Callay!
 Our Lewis Carroll-inspired dance workshop will give your school a great day to remember as we join with the children to bring Jabberwocky to life.

 The children will gyre and gimble in the hall before they go galumphing back to class - with newfound confidence from exploring Carroll's famous language.
 The children's fear of complex and unusual vocabulary will diminish and they will develop their ability to interpret words by looking at the context of the story and to express themselves through movement and dance.

 With KS2 classes we use the classic Kenneth Williams recording of the poem with music from Carnival of the Animals, whereas for KS1 we use the Sesame Street music with a narration by Big Bird!

-Topics: Communicating ideas through movement, basic performance skills, responding to music, creation of simple dances.
+Storytelling through movement, responding to stimuli, creation of simple dances, expressing feelings.

 All in your school hall!